notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 #### What is the desired trigger for your alert?

-- **Manual:** Let users sign up to [Broadcast](alerts-in-depth#broadcast) or [Direct Push](alerts-in-depth#direct-push) and use **Community Manager** in the **Admin Panel** Web UI to send out messages to users who have subscribed to those topics.
+- **Manual:** Let users sign up to [Broadcast](alerts-in-depth#broadcast) or [Direct Push](alerts-in-depth#direct-push) and use [Community Manager](../alert-design/community-manager) in the [Admin Panel](../alert-trigger/admin-panel) Web UI to send out messages to users who have subscribed to those topics.

-- **Existing [sources](alerts-in-depth#source):** Use the **Admin Panel** to configure a **React Card**.
-Alternatively you can use the **Notifi Frontend Client** by passing the corresponding `EventTypeItem` of the source in `NotifiFrontendClient.ensureAlert()`
+- **Existing [sources](alerts-in-depth#source):** Use the [Admin Panel](../alert-trigger/admin-panel) to configure a [React Card](../alert-subscribe/react-card).
+Alternatively you can use the [Frontend Client](../alert-subscribe/frontend-client) by passing the corresponding `EventTypeItem` of the source in `NotifiFrontendClient.ensureAlert()`

 - **Dapp specific on-chain or off-chain events:** This requires a [custom parser source](alerts-in-depth#custom-parser-source).
-Alternatively, you can implement your own monitoring service that uses the **Notifi Node Client** to trigger alerts appropriately.
+Alternatively, you can implement your own monitoring service that uses the [Node Client](../alert-trigger/node-client) to trigger alerts appropriately.

 ## Example integrations

 - **Allow users to opt-in to announcements and product updates**

-  If you use React, configure a card in the **Admin Panel** and add the **Notifi React Card** to the dapp frontend.
+  If you use React, configure a card in the [Admin Panel](../alert-trigger/admin-panel) and add the [React Card](../alert-subscribe/react-card) to the dapp frontend.
 This will automatically set up relevant sources and filters.

-  If you don't use React, use the **Notifi Frontend Client** to create alerts by using the Broadcast or Direct Push `EventType` with the correct `id`.
+  If you don't use React, use the [Frontend Client](../alert-subscribe/frontend-client) to create alerts by using the Broadcast or Direct Push `EventType` with the correct `id`.
-  To send out announcements, use the **Community Manager** in the Admin Panel.
+  To send out announcements, use the [Community Manager](../alert-design/community-manager) in the Admin Panel.

 - **Send out an alert when price of an asset on Coingecko changed**

   This is very similar to the announcement integration above, except you would use the price change source type.
-Make sure to configure parameters such as the asset to watch or price thresholds when configuring the card in the **Admin Panel** (when using React Card) or in the `EventTypeItem` passed to the **Notifi Frontend Client** respectively.
+Make sure to configure parameters such as the asset to watch or price thresholds when configuring the card in the [Admin Panel](../alert-trigger/admin-panel) (when using React Card) or in the `EventTypeItem` passed to the [Frontend Client](../alert-subscribe/frontend-client) respectively.

   Note: For prices not listed on Coingecko, a more custom solution is required.

 - **Send out an alert when a new DAO proposal has been created**

   This requires a custom parser that can act as source for the alert.
-If Notifi provides this source, the **React Card** can be used for creating alerts or the **Notifi Frontend Client**.
+If Notifi provides this source, the [React Card](../alert-subscribe/react-card) can be used for creating alerts or the [Frontend Client](../alert-subscribe/frontend-client).
 Alerts will be triggered automatically in this case.

-  If the parser is not hosted by Notifi, use a Broadcast source and the **Notifi Node Client** to trigger alerts on that topic.
+  If the parser is not hosted by Notifi, use a Broadcast source and the [Node Client](../alert-trigger/node-client) to trigger alerts on that topic.

 - **Send out an alert to an user when their position reaches a certain LTV (loan-to-value) threshold that the user can choose**

   This requires a custom UI to allow users to choose their threshold when subscribing as well as a custom parser as source for the alert.
-  The same integration path as the example above can be applied; however, the **React Card** does not support custom UI elements to let users pick their threshold.
-Therefore, the **Notifi Frontend Client** needs to be used to create alerts.
+  The same integration path as the example above can be applied; however, the [React Card](../alert-subscribe/react-card) does not support custom UI elements to let users pick their threshold.
+Therefore, the [Frontend Client](../alert-subscribe/frontend-client) needs to be used to create alerts.

   If the parser is not hosted by Notifi, a Direct Push source should be used since the alerts are supposed to go to one user at the time.